aosabook/500lines/dagoba/chapter.md

 }
 ```

-Now's a good time to introduce some new friends:
+Now's a good time to introduce some friends:

 A *program* is a series of *steps*.
 Each step is like a pipe in a pipeline -- a piece of data comes in one end, is transformed in some fashion, and goes out the other end.
 Our pipeline doesn't quite work like that, but it's a good first approximation.

-Each step in our program can have *state*, and `query.state` is a list of per-step state that index correlates with the list of steps in query.program.
+Each step in our program can have *state*, and `query.state` is a list of per-step states that index correlates with the list of steps in `query.program`.

 A *gremlin* is a creature that travels through the graph doing our bidding.
 A gremlin might be a surprising thing to find in a database, but they trace their heritage back to Tinkerpop's Blueprints[1], and the Gremlin and Pacer query languages[2].
 They remember where they've been and allow us to find answers to interesting questions.